robenkleene/audio-references/logic-pro/logic-pro-video.md

 ## Time

 - Under `File > Project Settings > Synchronization...` you can set where the first bar (`1 1 1 1`) starts.
 It starts at one hour by default, which is a convention for video editing because it allows adding additional footage before the video starts (for slates, countdowns, and test signals).
+- There doesn't seem to be anyway to automatically set a bar to an exact length, but you can simply enter a fractional value into the BPM field (and get the correct length through trial and error).

 ### Getting